vidalme/gradientdiscipline/README.md

 1. Do a revision of the jenkins section
 2. Fix bug that prevented the ECS/jenkins work
 3. finish Jenkins section

+I could get a lot of study in, but a bit unfocused, it was guided at a high level by the Jenkins material but ended up going everywhere around the subject.

+29/10/23
+Planning: Finish revision (Docker part specially)